Skip to content

 It’s a pretty interesting fact to ponder, but when mushrooms decide to take up a presence in a nicely groomed lawn they also have the ability to cause a headache for a homeowner.

 The most common reason for mushroom development is because of buried scraps that have started to decay.
-This can be caused fromshutterstock_221364685 construction lumber, dead tree roots, or other organic matter that has started to decompose.
+This can be caused from construction lumber, dead tree roots, or other organic matter that has started to decompose.

 Although mushrooms are usually harmless and do not necessarily cause any diseases in the lawn, they can be unsightly to a homeowner and unfortunately, picking them does not kill off the fungus completely.